Affidavit of Support I-864

 If you cannot meet the minimum income requirements using your earned income, you have various options:

-- You may add the cash value of your assets.
-This includes money in savings accounts, stocks, bonds, and property.
+- You may add the net cash value of your assets (gross value – minus liabilities, if any).
+This includes money in savings accounts, stocks, bonds, other personal property and and real estate.
 To find the amount of assets required to qualify, subtract your household income from the minimum income requirement (125% of the poverty level for your family size).
-You must prove the cash value of your assets is worth five times this difference (the amount left over).
+You must prove the cash value of your I-864 assets is worth five times this difference (the amount left over) or three times if the visa application is based upon a marriage petition.

 - If the person being sponsored is a spouse, or son/daughter (who is 18 years or older) of a U.S. citizen: The least cash value of assets must be three times the difference between the sponsor’s household income and 125% of the federal poverty guideline for the household.

-- If the person being sponsored is an orphan coming to the United States for adoption: The adoptive parents’ assets need to equal or exceed the difference between the household income and 125% of the federal poverty line for the household size.
+- If the person being sponsored is an orphan coming to the United States for adoption: The adoptive parents’ assets merely needs to equal or exceed the difference between the household income and 125% of the federal poverty line for the household size.

-You may count the income and assets of members of your household who are related to you by birth, marriage, or adoption.
+Besides using your assets, you may also count the income and assets of members of your household who are related to you by birth, marriage, or adoption.
 To use their income you must have listed them as dependents on your most recent federal tax return or they must have lived with you for the last 6 months.
-They must also complete a Form I-864A, Contract between Sponsor and Household Member.
+You and the household member must also complete a Form I-864A, Contract between Sponsor and Household Member.
 If the relative you are sponsoring meets these criteria you may include the value of their income and assets, but the immigrant does not need to complete Form I-864A unless he or she has accompanying family members.

 - You may count the assets of the relatives you are sponsoring.